Medically Reviewed

 • Mood elevation.

-However, Adderall also can lead to a variety of dose-dependent effects.3 Some of the more common adverse effects include:3
+Adderall also can lead to a variety of dose-dependent effects.3 Some adverse Adderall side effects may include:3

 • Restlessness.